home-assistant/android/.github/ISSUE_TEMPLATE/Bug_report.md

 - Make sure you run the latest version of the Android app
 - Make sure you run the latest version of Home Assistant
-- Make sure to check the Companion docs for troubleshooting and configuration: https://companion.home-assistant.io/ -->
+- Make sure to check the Companion docs for troubleshooting and configuration: https://companion.home-assistant.io/ DO NOT DELETE ANY TEXT from this template!
+All requested information is important.
+-->

 **Home Assistant Android version:**